finopsfoundation/framework/_vendor-members/costimize.md

 - Platform Provider

 certified-status:
-- FCP
+- FinOps Certified Platform

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
+product-overview: |
-product-overview: "Costimize.io is an enterprise SaaS solution for Governance, FinOps, and Cost Management in Google Cloud.
+  Costimize.io is an enterprise SaaS solution for Governance, FinOps, and Cost Management in Google Cloud.
 You can sign-up in under 3 minutes, start using the standardized and automated processes with action-driven recommendations, and save up to 70% of your total cost.
 It provides a set of specialized solutions that lays out the right technical and financial foundation for your DevOps & FinOps teams to manage cloud cost seamlessly and achieve budget compliance.

-Costimize.io is built on top of GCP with the latest cloud-native and SaaS concepts for best security, availability, and scalability."
+  Costimize.io is built on top of GCP with the latest cloud-native and SaaS concepts for best security, availability, and scalability.

 product-video-url: